pashov/audits/Report-template.md

 # Introduction

-A time-boxed security review of the {name} protocol was done by pashov, with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **{protocol name}** protocol was done by pashov, with a focus on the security aspects of the application's implementation.

 # Disclaimer